Liberal Studies Program > About >

 The experiential learning requirement engages students in the first-hand discovery of knowledge through observation and participation in activities in an unpredictable setting, usually (but not exclusively) off-campus.
 Students are asked to reflect on what they have learned about themselves, others, and a larger social context given the connection between course content and their experience.
 To do this, they may have contact with a community, an international setting, a workforce environment, or take on a role in the classroom or laboratory that is substantively different than that of student, such as model the professional behavior of a researcher or teacher.

+Students are required to take a Liberal Studies capstone course in their major field during their senior year.
 Some Liberal Studies capstone courses may be offered jointly for students in related majors and fields of study.
 These courses provide students with an opportunity to integrate their major area of study with broader issues raised in their general education program.
 The Liberal Studies capstone experience allows students to see the relationship between the ideas, perspectives, and substantive areas of scholarship and creative work within their major field and those learned through significant aspects of their course work in the learning domain courses and other courses and experiences of the Liberal Studies Program.